 Some of you may know that we teamed up with Fiskars last year to create high-quality tools for crafters and makers.
 My team and I have been making paper flowers for a while now.
 And have created hundreds of flower templates and tutorials over the years.
 We have also tested many different tools and materials.

 As a result, we knew exactly what we wanted in our crafting tools and used our experience and knowledge to come up with the specs.
 Then we teamed up with Fiskars to make it happen!

-I am sharing five crafting tools with you today, which you can find in our online craft store.
-You can also find four of the five tools in our essential tool bundle, which is currently on sale!
+I am sharing five crafting tools with you today, most of which you can find in our online craft store or Amazon.
 We use these tools nearly every day.
 And they all have a lifetime warranty from Fiskars.

 As you read about each tool below, you will see that a lot of thought went into the design of the tools!
 You will also see how you can use these tools for different flower craft ideas along with other types of projects.
 If you are new to crafting flowers out of crepe paper, you may find it helpful to watch our video on the top 10 things to know about crepe paper.
 We also have a getting started page for making crepe paper flowers!

 Everyone needs a great pair of craft scissors!
 Our teal craft scissors are perfect for larger or thicker cuts.
 Some flower craft ideas for these scissors are any flower where you are using heavy crepe paper since it can be hard to cut on the Cricut.
 For example, you could use these scissors to create this gorgeous bouquet of peonies.
 Another good one is our crepe paper trillium flower since the design is simple and the leaves are large.
 That being said, you can use these scissors to craft any paper flower or plant!